 If you are the primary user or owner of your vehicle, i.e. the main driver, and you want to let someone else drive it from time to time, then you will need to add them to your insurance policy as a named driver in order to stay within the boundaries of the law.

-Some insurance policies will offer the holder third party cover when driving someone else’s car but it is important to remember that this will only be third party cover (i.e. against damaging another vehicle or its passengers), and you will not be covered against damage to the vehicle you are driving.
+Even some of the cheapest car insurance policies will offer the holder third party cover when driving someone else’s car, but it is important to remember that this will only be third party cover and you will not be covered against damage to the vehicle you are driving.
 If you want to be fully covered driving another person’s car, you’ll need to become a named driver on their policy.

 Will adding a named driver make my insurance cheaper?

-You should be aware though that as a named driver, you are unlikely to be able to build up a no claims discount over time – something that can prove invaluable on the hunt for low cost car insurance.
+You should also be aware that as a named driver, you are unlikely to be able to build up a no claims discount over time – something that can prove invaluable on the hunt for low cost insurance.

 Occasionally your insurer will allow you to build up a no claims discount but it will come with conditions like forcing you to stay with the insurer in order to capitalise on it – which can prove to be a false economy in the long run if cheaper premiums are available elsewhere.